fernandezfran/exma/README.md

 ## Main Features

-Some of the main functionalities are listed below:
+Some of the main calculations that can be performed are listed below:

-* Read and write MD files in xyz or lammpstrj format.
-* Initializate positions of atoms in SC, BCC, FCC, DC crystals or spherical nanoparticles.
-* Calculate:
-    - mean square displacement,
+* mean square displacement,
-    - radial distribution function,
+* radial distribution function,
-    - coordination number, the ligancy or in a shell, among others.
+* coordination number, the ligancy or in a shell,

+among others.

-For more precise information, read the [tutorials](https://exma.readthedocs.io/en/latest/tutorial.html) and the [API](https://exma.readthedocs.io/en/latest/api.html) in the documentation.
+For more precise information, see the [tutorials](https://exma.readthedocs.io/en/latest/tutorial.html) and the [API](https://exma.readthedocs.io/en/latest/api.html) in the documentation.